-Recommendation 6.3: A company should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of shareholders.
+Recommendation 6.3: A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.

 The Company communicates with shareholders through releases to the ASX, its website, information distributed directly to shareholders and the general meetings of shareholders.
 To ensure that shareholders have the opportunity to participate at meetings of members: